Dick Grayson (Titans character): Early life

-Dick was born in 1990 to John and Mary Grayson, a pair of trapeze artists known by their stage name The Flying Graysons.
-In 2002, during a performance, Tony Zucco, used hydrofluoric acid to burn their John's and Mary's ropes, resulting to their death.
-Dick was twelve years old, and was adopted by the billionaire socialite of Gotham City, Bruce Wayne.
+Dick was born in 1990 to John and Mary Grayson, a pair of trapeze artists known by their stage name the Flying Graysons.
+In 2002, when Dick was twelve, Tony Zucco used hydrofluoric acid to burn the Flying Graysons' trapeze ropes, causing them to fall to their death.
+Dick was adopted by billionaire socialite Bruce Wayne.
 Boiling with grief and resentment, Dick made several attempts to run away, stealing Bruce's car to search for clues about his parents' deaths.
 Bruce, sensing Dick's turmoil, revealed himself as Batman, and offered Dick a position as his sidekick, Robin.
 During his time as superhero, he became romantically involved with Barbara Gordon and the two fought Lady Vic at one point.
 He befriended fellow heroes, Hank Hall / Hawk and Dawn Granger / Dove.
-He pursued a romantic relationship with Dawn, but didn't continue.
+He pursued a romantic relationship with Dawn, but did not continue.
 He would also meet Donna Troy / Wonder Girl and Garth / Aqualad, and together with Hank and Dawn formed the superhero team, Titans.
 Their first mission was against Doctor Light, who they defeated.
 At some point, Slade Wilson / Deathstroke, killed Garth and forced Dick to disassemble the Titans.
 In 2016, he found Zucco, but before he could kill him, members of the Maroni crime family fatally shot him.